-You can't always predict the weather, so it may be that you're faced with a rainy day or two on your caravan holiday this summer.
+You can't always predict the weather, so you may be faced with a rainy day or two on your caravan holiday this summer.
 Although waking up to gray clouds can be disappointing, it doesn't have to put a dampener on your day.
 In fact, it may be a good opportunity to get the family gathered around to play the rainy day games all children should know!

 So, if it's wet outside and you're stuck for things to do on a caravan holiday, here are 5 of our favourite indoor holiday games perfect for keeping everyone entertained.